uu-cubitt/graph/README.md

 * ```Edge```
 An traditional directed edge that can be connected to connectors.
 It is not possible to connect an Edge directly to a Node.

-It's main use will be for the Cubitt framework, but the graph can be used standalone if it fits your datamodel.
+It's main use case will be for the Cubitt framework, but the graph can be used standalone if it fits your datamodel.

 ## Installation